MetOffice/CDDS/docs/developer_documentation/request/request.md

 ![Request Overview](request-overview.png){ width=600 }

-The `Inheritance` section only contains a template that values should be loaded.
-The section is no own module.
-When reading the request configuration, it is checked if the request configuration contains an `Inheritance` section and a template should be loaded.
+The `Inheritance` section has a single entry template that indicates a request file to inherit settings from.
+Parameters in the request file will override those defined in the template file.
+This allows complicated sets of information, e.g. license text that has to be precisely defined, to be held in one place and then "inherited" by request files keeping them relatively simple.

 ## Implementation: